What is Kesaranpasaran? A detailed explanation of the mysterious object that brings good fortune [Yamagata Prefecture]

 table of contents

-Kesaranpasaran is said to bring happiness to those who hold it, but there are probably surprisingly many who don't really know whether it is a living thing or a plant.
+Kesaran Pasaranare said to bring happiness to those who possess them, but surprisingly, many don't really know whether they are living creatures or plants.

 This article provides detailed information about Kesaranpasan, a dish that has a deep connection to Yamagata

-Kesaranpasaran one of the UMA (unidentified mysterious organisms) that fall from the sky to shrines and around trees between February and March and is thought to be similar to what is known in the West as gossamer or angel hair
+Kesaran Pasaranis said to fall from the sky to shrines and the base of trees between February and Marchcryptid (unidentified mysterious animal) thata type ofgossamerorangel hair.
+It is thought to be similar to what is known in the West as

-They are believed to be plants, animals, minerals, or insects, and 38 have been confirmed in Tsuruoka City, Yamagata Prefecture.
+These are believed to be plants, animals, minerals, or insects, and38 have been confirmed in Tsuruoka City, Yamagata Prefecture.

 In 2015, it was exhibited at the Yamagata Prefectural Museum for a limited time until August 20th, and is now on permanent display in the freshwater and saltwater fish section of the Tsuruoka City Kamo Aquarium